"My unmatched perspicacity, coupled with my sheer indefatigability, combine to make me a feared opponent in any realm of human endeavor."

 Type 8s believe the world is harsh and only the strong survive.
 They learned early that vulnerability gets you hurt.
 So they armor up.
 They become the biggest presence in any room.
 They'd rather be hated than weak.

-Andrew Tate embodies this pattern with unusual intensity.
-His public persona is a masterclass in Type 8 behavior: the refusal to apologize, the embrace of controversy, the obsession with dominance hierarchies, the framing of all life as combat.
+Andrew Tate embodies the unhealthy version with unusual intensity: the refusal to apologize, the embrace of controversy, the obsession with dominance hierarchies, the framing of all life as combat.

 A reasonable objection: couldn't this be Type 3?
 The Bugattis, the mansion tours, the constant display of wealth markers — that looks like a 3's "image equals identity" fixation.
 He was even "playing a character" by his own sponsor's admission.
 Type 3s perform success.